VT-ICAT/ICAT-Documentation/README.md

 This repository is for anyone coming to the ICAT spaces.
 It hosts a wide variety of documentation, patches, and programs for use at ICAT to make your life easier.
 It can be cloned to your local computer for later use.

+It also includes some useful programs and patches for use in the ICAT facilities.
+Some of this includes Reaper Template files, Max msp patches, and pd-l2ork patches that ICAT has developed in house for use in its facilities.

 If there are changes that need to be made, feel free to make a pull request and we can make the appropriate changes.

-# Rules for Pushing to the Repository
+# Guidelines for Contributing to the Repository

 1. Avoid using spaces in file names.
 This will make working with git much harder.
 Use hyphens instead: This-is-a-file.txt, instead of "This is a file.txt"